Updated: Oct 22

 Dress for full sun exposure.

-We have completed this hike several times and enjoy this easy trail immensely this time of the year.
+We have completed this hike several times and enjoy this easy trail immensely year-round.